Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Example: A fully discretized domain decomposition scheme

 The operator $A_h$ stated in \eqref{eq:A_dG_formulation} is now split into two separate parts.
 As a decomposition of the operator $A$, we choose a domain decomposition method.
 We then define $A_{h,{\ell}} \colon V_h \to V_h$ that fulfills $(A_{h,{\ell}}v_h,w_h) = a_{h,{\ell}}(v_h,w_h)$ for all $v_h, w_h \in V_h$, where

 for $\ell \in \{1,2\}$.
+Note that the flux is zero on the interior boundary of $\mathcal{D}_{\ell}$, the boundary part of $\mathcal{D}_{\ell}$ that does not overlap with the boundary of $\mathcal{D}$.
 In the following, we go through Assumption~\ref{ass:Ah}~\ref{ass:Ah_sum}--\ref{ass:dissa_exch} and prove that $A_{h}$, $A_{h,{1}}$, and $A_{h,{2}}$ fit into the setting.
 The sum property $A_{h} = A_{h,{1}} + A_{h,{2}}$ from Assumption~\ref{ass:Ah}~\ref{ass:Ah_sum} is a direct consequence form the sum property of $\chi_1$ and $\chi_2$.
 This can easily be observed after inserting $1 = \chi_1 + \chi_2$ into \eqref{eq:Ahsplit}.
 The next step is to prove the non-negativity of a split operator $A_{h,\ell}$, $\ell \in \{1,2\}$, i.e.~Assumption~\ref{ass:Ah}~\ref{ass:Ah_pos}.
 Before we turn to the proof of this result, in the same fashion as \cite[Section~2.7.1]{Riviere} , we first provide an auxiliary result that is of use in the proof for non-negativity.
 For this, we keep track of the constants because they give restrictions on the parameter $\sigma$.

 \begin{lemma} For every $T\in\mathcal{T}_h$, every $e \in F_h$ such that $e \subset \partial T$, the outward pointing normal derivative $\mathbf{n}_e = \mathbf{n}_{\partial T}|_e$ and $v_h\in V_h$, it follows that